 Whilst the guidance is currently only in draft form, there are a number of useful items avialble summarising the guidance.

 We would recommend any affected charities to read the draft guidance and where deemed appropriate, to respond formally to consultation before it closes on 15 May 2018.
-If you wish to talk through any of the implications, please do get in touch with your usual Menzies contact or Andrew Roberts.
+If you wish to talk through any of the implications, please do get in touch with your usual Menzies contact.